Friday, September 28, 2018

 When our pain produces humility we are on the road to healing.
 If it produces anger, anxiety, depression, etc we may have some work to do yet.

 I personally think the above card is a clever and appropriate analogy of how some use past offenses to "cash in" on their suffering.
-This would be more true of the "leaders" of the "victim movement" themselves, than the actual victims.
+So would call this "playing the victim card."

 No comments: